cloudant-labs/graphdb-slate/source/includes/api/cqsearch.md

 ### Other Query Parameters

-Here's a full list of query parameters supported by Cloudant Query.
+> Example using all available query parameters

 ```json
 {